biosustain/Maud/docs/usage/inputting.rst

     timepoint = 1e3

-This file tells Maud that a file representing a kinetic model can be found at the relative path :code:`kinetic_model.toml`, and that priors, experimental setup information and measurements can be found at :code:`priors.csv`, :code:`experimental_setup.toml` and :code:`measurements.csv` respectively.
+This file tells Maud that a file representing a kinetic model can be found at the relative path :code:`kinetic_model.toml`, and that priors and experimental information can be found at :code:`priors.toml`, :code:`experiments.toml` respectively.

-The line :code:`likelihood = true` tells Maud to take into account the measurements in :code:`measurements.csv`: in other words, **not** to run in priors-only mode.
+The line :code:`likelihood = true` tells Maud to take into account the measurements in :code:`experiments.toml`: in other words, **not** to run in priors-only mode.

 When Maud samples with this input, it will create 4 MCMC chains, each with 200